aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 ### Step 6: Join the peer to a channel
 To give you a better understanding of Fabric, we are going to carry out the steps to join a peer to a channel manually.
 We need to carry out the steps from within a container running in the Kubernetes cluster.
-We'll use the 'register' container you started in step 4, as this runs the fabric-ca-tools image, which will provide us a CLI (command line interface) to interact with the peer.
+We'll use the 'register' container you started in step 4, as this runs the fabric-tools image, which will provide us a CLI (command line interface) to interact with the peer.
 You can confirm this by:

 ```bash